Rustypredator/linux-mcsrvscripts/README.md

 For this to work, the server obviously needs to have rcon enabled and SET A PASSWORD!!!!

 #### Watchdog
-Finally, this script verifies that the server is actually started and responsive (by checking the response of the "list" command.)
+This script verifies that the server is actually started and responsive (by checking the response of the "list" command.)
 If it detects that there is no screen for the server, the server is started.
 If it detects a screen does exist, it checks the response of "list" to see if the server is responsive.
 If the server isnt responding, the server is killed and restarted.